m8pple/arch2-2014-cw2/README.md

 In response, your program will produce a stream of responses on `stdout`, describing the result of the transaction:

-1. Read response: "read-ack" data set-index "hit"|"miss" time
+1. Read response (a): "read-ack" data set-index "hit"|"miss" time

+2. Read response (b): "read-ack" set-index "hit"|"miss" time data

-2. Write response: "write-ack" set-index "hit"|"miss" time
+3. Write response: "write-ack" set-index "hit"|"miss" time

-3. Flush response: "flush-ack" time
+4. Flush response: "flush-ack" time

-4. Debug response: "debug-ack-begin"\n<lines>\n"debug-ack-end"
+5. Debug response: "debug-ack-begin"\n<lines>\n"debug-ack-end"

-5. Comments: "#" followed by any characters.
+6. Comments: "#" followed by any characters.

+(The two formats for `read-ack` are to reflect a historical lack of preciseness in the spec.
+A program should choose one output form to use, and it is up to consumers to work out which one is in effect.
+So this is an example of de-facto specification, where the existance of mutually incompatible standards in the wild pushes complexity onto the user.)

 `set-index` is the index of the set in which the cache places the address.